PhD Thesis

 The UPM will cover the travel expenses of the board members who are resident in Spain.
 Therefore, it will not cover the travel expenses from abroad of any of the board members, except if the PhD student opts for the International Doctor distinction, in which case it will cover the travel expenses from abroad of only one member of the board.

-If the information submitted is considered incomplete, the UPM PhD Committee may request further particulars to assess the qualifications of the proposed candidates.
+If the information submitted is considered incomplete, the EID may request further particulars to assess the qualifications of the proposed candidates.

 Depositing PhD theses